BrenoFariasdaSilva/BrenoFariasdaSilva/README.md

 [![Steam](https://img.shields.io/badge/Steam-000000?style=for-the-badge&logo=steam&logoColor=white)](https://steamcommunity.com/id/BrenovicioGamer/)

 ## I'm a student of Computer Science at the Federal University of Technology – Paraná.
-Currently i'm learning advanced C language, but i'm also learning JavaScript and Python.
+Currently i'm learning Java, JavaScript and Ruby languages by my own.
+Already used Python, but not enough to say im very productive at it.
 My Hobbies are related to Coding, Games, Music, Math and Problem-Solving.

 - 🔭 I just launched my first website: [AboutMe][website]!
-- 🌱 I'm currently learning everything that shows up.
+- 🌱 I'm currently learning basically everything that shows up.
-- 👯 I’m looking to be intern into any company and to create projects on my own.
+- 👯 I’m a intern full-stack developer at [Dataway Tecnologia da Informação][dataway].
 - 🥅 2023 Goals: Learn at least 2 languages, like Java and JavaScript, and get used to learn with books in english.